 Instead of staying at another hotel, Algarve Lifestyle booked me into an apartment with a terrace and a sea view, very near the Old Town and the beach, the perfect place to relax after my busy morning.
 I settled down at the apartment for an hour before heading back outside to visit one of Albufeira’s most beautiful beaches, Praia de São Rafael.

-Albufeira has an enormous range of beaches, Praia dos Pescadores is the easiest one to reach because it’s located near the city centre, but there are many others spread along the coast that are worthy of a visit.
-Out of all of them, I was recommend Praia de São Rafael.
+Along this part of the Algarve coastline, Albufeira has an enormous range of beaches, Praia dos Pescadores (also known as Fisherman's beach) is the easiest one to reach because it’s located near the city centre, but there are many others spread along the Atlantic coast that are worthy of a visit.
+Out of all of them, I was recommended Praia de São Rafael.
 This small beach is surrounded by stunning orange cliffs and unique rock formations that have been shaped by the wind and the waves, two of them even have names “Ponte Pequena” (Small Bridge) and “Ninho das Andorinhas” (Swallow’s Nest).
 Most of these rock formations continue under the surface, making this a great spot for snorkelling.
 When the weather is nice you can also join a stand-up paddle tour and explore the caves and grottoes near the beach.

 When I arrived, the beach was quiet, the bathing season was about to end and there were only a few people laying on the sand.
 I sat down at the café and relished the view while I waited for the menu.
 I had a quick snack and then got back to the city centre to have dinner at Dom Carlos.
 Considered one of the best restaurants in Albufeira, Dom Carlos is often packed with customers so it’s always good to book in advance.
 This charming restaurant is run by a family duo, Peter and Ana, who are clearly passionate about the food they serve.
 More than a meal, I was offered an exquisite gastronomic experience, with delicious dish after delicious dish, starting with the appetizers all the way to the dessert, a total of five courses.